Welcome to the Border Group Parish Council website.

 Councillor Update – Cllr Susan Harley (Brampton Bryan) decided to step down at the October meeting following many years of service to the Parish.
 Border Group Parish Council thanked her for her commitment and wished her well in her retirement!
 Thank you Susan.

-A notice has gone up on Parish noticeboards regarding the vacancy and the process for filling it.
+A notice will shortly go up on the Brampton Bryan noticeboard advertising this casual vacancy and the process for filling it.
 Please click here for details

 Annual Report from outgoing Chair of BGPC May 19

 Fire at Paytoe

 There continue to be regular meetings between Cllrs, staff from Keys Care and local residents and this is a Standing item on the agenda.
 A Planning application to rebuild the burnt out barn has been approved by Herefordshire Council and supported by BGPC, so hopefully work will begin in the near future…

 Financial Year ending March 19